 And it keeps the conversation going on between you and your donors.
 It also shows you value their involvement in your organization and cause.

-Make personal phone calls
+Make personal phone calls to major donors

 Other than sending emails and thank you cards, having personal conversations is the best way to elevate donor engagement.